 Trying to keep up with the technology and in my need to reach the best quality, since 2004, I work from my small studio surround where I make editions, mixes, mastering, evaluate products and help friends with last minute emergencies.
 In my career, I have worked in almost all possible formats, from analog recording with a Nagra stereo to a 2″ recorder with 24 channels with Dolby SR or digitally from a Beta HiFi to nowadays in 64 bits on hard disk.
 I am currently operating on the Mac platform with Nuendo 10, using RME interfaces, monitoring through Hafler cornets, Genelec, StudioLab and Beyerdynamic, Sennheiser and Focal hearing aids.
 My Focusrite and TC Electronics preamps are the best friends of my Neumann, Rode and Shure microphones.

 Since 2014 I have incorporated teaching into my activities, with the help of HablemosAudio.com, the AudioPlace Academy and privately inside and outside of Venezuela.
 That same year, along with several Venezuelan colleagues, I won my first Latin Grammy for the “Best Sound Engineering for an Album” for the album of C4 Trio and Rafael “Pollo” Brito “Suddenly”, where I was in charge of mixing the 85 % of the project.
 Later in 2018, “Identity” by Miguel Siso, was awarded by the Academy as “Best Instrumental Album” and which I mixed entirety.
 An honor in both cases!

-Some of the allies in my career are my punctuality and sense of humor, but my main support and support are my wife Raquel and my children, Lucía, Sofía and Andrés who motivate me and refresh me to be willing to serve music.
+Some of the allies in my career are my punctuality and sense of humor, but my main support are my wife Raquel and my children, Lucía, Sofía and Andrés who motivate me and refresh me to be willing to serve the music.